 Months of entry

-- This is one of the only MSc programmes in Diabetes focused entirely on diabetes research rather than health care management.
+- This is one of the only MSc in Diabetes programmes focused entirely on research rather than health care management.
 You will be taught by clinicians and scientists known for their world-class research.

 - The University has state-of-the-art research facilities to study obesity, metabolic disease and diabetes from the whole body to the molecular level and students will undertake a research project/dissertation in this area.